redii/grow-sensors/README.md

 ## Usage

-The script need a config which can be provided using a ´config.json´ file or environment variables.
-Take a look at the [config.example.json](https://github.com/redii/grow-sensors/blob/main/config.example.json) file or use the following env variables:
+The script needs a config which can be provided using a ´config.json´ file or environment variables.
+Take a look at the [config.example.json](https://github.com/redii/grow-sensors/blob/main/config.example.json) file or use the following environment variables:

 | Variable             | Required           | Default | Description                                                                                      |
 | -------------------- | ------------------ | ------- | ------------------------------------------------------------------------------------------------ |